 For regular checking accounts and savings accounts, cash value has the same meaning as market value.
 If a checking account does not bear interest, the anticipated income from the account is zero.

-In determining the value of a checking account, COC will use current balance.
+In determining the value of checking account and savings accounts, the PHACOC will use the current balance.